Gorgeous Summer Bee's Knees Cocktail Recipe

 Let’s rewind to the Roaring Twenties.
 It was a time of jazz, speakeasies, and bathtub gin.
 The Bee’s Knees cocktail was born smack in the middle of the Prohibition era, where clever mixology wasn’t just trendy, it was necessary.
 With access to quality spirits limited, bartenders had to get creative, masking harsh flavours with sweeteners like honey and bright citrus juice.

-Either way, the name itself was 1920s slang for “the absolute best,” and this bee’s knees gin cocktail lived up to the hype.
+Either way, the name itself was 1920s slang for ‘the absolute best’, and this gin cocktail lived up to the hype.
 Its classic trio of Bee’s Knees cocktail ingredients (gin, honey, and lemon), delivered balance, flair, and a way to sip in style even when the gin was… questionably legal.

 Today, the Bee’s Knees is back on bar menus across the globe, not to cover up bad booze, but to showcase how simplicity and balance can truly shine.